 “Haven’t you heard?
 The King of Alfheim is missing.
 The people think—,”

 “No,” the woman corrected, cutting Dinara off.
 “Why warn me?
 You’re sapien.”

 “That shouldn’t matter.
 I don’t want you to get hurt if I can help it.”

 The woman frowned at Dinara, a delicate furrow appearing between her brows.
 The impatient screech of the train whistle and the low creak of wheels in motion made Dinara jump.
 “Oh, I’m sorry!
 I have to go!” she called, then ran and jumped onto the nearest train car even as it began to move away from her.
 She landed on the narrow stairs, her heavy skirts whipping around her, and turned just in time to see the strange woman— still watching her— disappear from view as the train rounded a bend.

 Dinara shook herself and continued into the cabin, smiling when she saw she’d chosen the car the costume crates had been stuffed into.
 She recognized the markings on one as containing the players’ masks and tried not to think about the last time she’d rummaged through that crate.

 “So much for a quiet trip,” a voice said, and Dinara jumped.

 “Oh, Tabia!
 You startled me,” Dinara said with a laugh.
 The older actress was nestled between two crates, a book in her hands.
 “I promise not to bother you too much.”

-As they left Gallontea behind, Dinara made her way back out to the stairs.
+As they left Gallontea behind, Dinara made her way out to the narrow stairs between cars.
 Months earlier, when the Webhon Players had wound their way south, the world had been green.
 Now, while the long grasses were still verdant, the trees knew that autumn approached.
 The leaves were changed in preparation, like wildfire in color and scope.